amitashukla/You-Dont-Know-JS/scope & closures/ch4.md

 a = 2;
 ```

-So, one way of thinking, sort of metaphorically, about this process, is that variable and function declarations are "moved" from where they appear in the flow of the code to the top of the code.
-This gives rise to the name "Hoisting".
+So, one way of thinking, sort of metaphorically, about this process, is that <span style="color:#AF7AC5">**variable and function declarations are "moved" from where they appear in the flow of the code to the top of the code.
+This gives rise to the name "Hoisting".**</span>

 In other words, **the egg (declaration) comes before the chicken (assignment)**.